metacall/gsoc-2022/README.md

 #### 2. Understand that

 - You're committing to a project and we may ask you to publicly publish your weekly progress on it.
-- It's the first year Metacall is joining the GSoC program and we will ask you to give feedback on our mentorship and management continuously.
+- It's the second year Metacall is joining the GSoC program and we will ask you to give feedback on our mentorship and management continuously.
 - You wholeheartedly agree with the [code of conduct](https://github.com/metacall/core/blob/develop/.github/CODE_OF_CONDUCT.md).
 - You must tell us if there's any proposed idea that you don't think would fit the timeline or could be boring (yes, we're asking for feedback).